 3) Gas valve failure

-The gas control valve has an electromagnetic coil which fails, and also a control board fitted directly to the gas valve.
-Either part can fail and the status LED will probably display any number between 4 and 9.
+The gas control valve has an electromagnetic coil which can fail, and also a combustion control board fitted directly onto the gas valve.
+Either part can fail and the status LED might display any number between 4 and 9.

 4) Control panel failure